sklinkusch/jsfunctions/RegExp.md

 - `x(?!y)`: This is the negative lookahead assertion.
 It matches every `x` that is not followed by `y`.
 - `(?<=y)x`: This is a lookbehind assertion.
 It matches `x` only it follows `y`.
 The `y` is not part of the match results.
 - `(?<!y)x`: This is the negative lookbehind assertion.
 It matches every `x` that does not follow `y`.

+#### Groups
+Patterns can be grouped into groups.

+- `(x)`: This is a group.
+The group is then remembered and accessible from the RegExp object's properties.
+- `(?<Name>x)`: This is a named captured group.
+Here, `x` is captured and stored under the name `Name`.
+- `(?:x)`: Non-capturing group.
+Every group that is not used later should be made like this for performance issues.